pqrkchqps/diehard-dot-fund-school/README.md

 # Loomio School 🎓

-There are thousands of groups around the world using [Loomio](http://loomio.org) to make decisions together.
+Thousands of groups around the world are using [Loomio](http://loomio.org) to make decisions together.

 We've compiled all this amazing content to help your group become collaboration experts.